HsuChe/KPI-Analysis/README.md

     csv_list.append(row)
   ```

-After generating the csv list, find the total number of month being accounted for.
+After generating the csv list, find the total number of months being accounted for.
 To do this, we will find the index of the rows.

 * Finding the total month accounted for.
   ```sh